seungwon1/TinyVLA/README.md

 Tiny Vision Language Action Model for Robot Control.

 ## Introduction
 - This model is based on RT-2 model.
-But it is a very tiny model for robot control.
+But it is a very tiny one for robot control.
 - Original architecture is based on tiny but robust VLM(Vision Language Models) like `MiniCPM-V2`, `Internlm-xomposer2-vl` and etc.